davidde/connect4_react/README.md

 # Connect Four

 This is a personal project to get started in front-end development, more specifically Javascript and React.
-As my first front-end app, I hope this code will be useful for others learning React, and front-end in general.
+As my first front-end app, I hope this code will be useful for others learning front-end & React.

-The Connect Four game is an ideal learning ground to get the hang of single page applications.
+The Connect Four game is truly an ideal learning ground to get the hang of single page applications.

 # Create React App Docs